jdx/mise/docs/faq.md

 `usage` can be installed with `mise` using `mise use -g usage` and is required to get the autocompetion working.
 See [autocompletion](/installing-mise.html#autocompletion).

-You can leverage usage in file tasks to get auto-completion working, see [file tasks#arguements](/tasks/file-tasks.html#arguments).
+You can leverage usage in file tasks to get auto-completion working, see [file tasks arguments](/tasks/file-tasks.html#arguments).